Xavier Cedeño: Houston Astros

 Cedeño signed a new minor league contract with the Astros on October 24.
 Cedeño began the 2012 season with the RedHawks, where he had a 2–0 win–loss record with a 0.42 earned run average in 17 games before being promoted to Houston when Fernando Abad was placed on the 15-day disabled list.
 In 44 games with the Astros, he had a 3.77 ERA.

 Cedeño played for the Puerto Rican national baseball team in the 2013 World Baseball Classic.
 He had one save and a 2.08 ERA in seven appearances.
 In five games for the Astros at the start of the 2013 season he allowed 11 runs in only 6 1/3 innings.

 Washington Nationals

 Cedeño was claimed on waivers by the Washington Nationals on April 23, 2013, and assigned to the Syracuse Chiefs of the Triple-A International League.
 In 25 games for the Nationals over parts of three seasons, he had a 3.38 ERA with 15 strikeouts.

 Cedeño was designated for assignment by the Nationals on April 14, 2015.

 Tampa Bay Rays

 Cedeño was traded to the Los Angeles Dodgers on April 22, 2015, in exchange for cash considerations.
 The Dodgers designated him for assignment on April 24 and then traded him to the Tampa Bay Rays for cash considerations on April 27.
+Cedeño made 61 appearances for Tampa Bay during the regular season, compiling a 4–1 record and 2.09 ERA with 43 strikeouts and one save over 43 innings of work.

+Cedeño made 54 appearances out of the bullpen for the Rays in the 2016 season, registering a 3–4 record and 3.70 ERA with 43 strikeouts across 41 1/3 innings pitched.
+He pitched in nine games for Tampa Bay in 2017, but struggled to a 12.00 ERA with no strikeouts over three innings of work.
+On December 1, 2017, Cedeño was non-tendered by Tampa Bay, making him a free agent.